logzio/logz-docs/_source/user-guide/distributed-tracing/sampling-rules.md

 The Sampling rules screen has these main components:

-* **Choose an account** - Choose between your Tracing accounts and can set a different set of rules per each account.
+* **Choose an account** - Choose the Tracing accounts for which you'd like to create and apply your rules.
+You’ll need to create a different set of rules for each one of your accounts.
 <!-- * **Insights** - Logz.io provides recommended rules to help you optimize your span usage. -->
 * **Main table** - Your Sampling rules will appear in this table.
 Each rule includes a description and a list of the services it's running on.
+If no services appear, it means that the rule applies to all of the spans.

 ![Sampling rules overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/sampling-rules/sampling-rules.png)

 ### Create custom Sampling rules

-We recommend creating a set of rules for your account.
+By creating a separate set of rules per each tracing account, you can control the span volume more accurately.
 {:.info-box.tip}

 To create Sampling rules, click on the **New rule** button at the top right corner.